 DESIGNABILITIES is managed and edited by Tom Bieling.

-Current Editorial Members: Andréa Poshar, Rita Maldonado Branco, Melissa Harrison, Prof. Dr. Marion Godau, Manja Unger-Büttner, Gwendolyn Kulick, Dr. Uwe von Loh, Wolfgang Ullrich, Anja Neidhardt, Pavel Anshon, Dr. Fred Meier-Menzel, Rob Batista, Andres Janser, Prof. Dr. Elena Giannoulis, Adé Manaka, Martina Fineder, Johannes Lang, Laura Popplow, Verena Ziegler, Philipp Brock, Wang Ping, Thorsten Grewe, Stuart Banks, Alice Rzezonka, Clarice Bouvier, João Pereira, Lucy Orchard, Mihai Șerban, Todd Cramer, Elisabeth Engel, Mikala Hyldig Dal, Klaas Holm.
+Current Editorial Members: Andréa Poshar, Rita Maldonado Branco, Melissa Harrison, Prof. Dr. Marion Godau, Manja Unger-Büttner, Gwendolyn Kulick, Dr. Uwe von Loh, Wolfgang Ullrich, Anja Neidhardt, Pavel Anshon, Dr. Fred Meier-Menzel, Rob Batista, Andres Janser, Prof. Dr. Elena Giannoulis, Adé Manaka, Martina Fineder, Johannes Lang, Laura Popplow, Verena Ziegler, Anna Keilbach, Philipp Brock, Wang Ping, Thorsten Grewe, Stuart Banks, Alice Rzezonka, Clarice Bouvier, João Pereira, Lucy Orchard, Mihai Șerban, Todd Cramer, Elisabeth Engel, Mikala Hyldig Dal, Klaas Holm.

 Research Assistance Allumni: Ulrike Gollner, Tiago Martins, Chiara Esposito, Fabian Werfel, Andrea Clemens, Inci-Ana-Zohrap (R.i.P.), Dr. Tilo Westermann, Sarah Schipper, Oskar Koller, Johannes Geng.